 Common Causes of Commercial Vehicle Accidents

-While the COVID-19 pandemic means there are additional concerns for commercial drivers, the old concerns still remain.
+While the COVID-19 pandemic means there are additional concerns for commercial drivers, the old concerns regarding the causes of trucking accidents still remain.
 The following are examples of truck driver negligence that could lead to severe accidents:

 - Failing to inspect the vehicle before driving

 - Driving more quickly than advised on bad roads or during inclement weather